Container Gardens with Pizzazz

 Follow this three-part plan for lush containers.
 Begin with a “thriller,” an upright star player such as this calla lily.
 Next, add in one or two complementary “fillers,” which can include foliage or flowering plants like lantana and geraniums.
 Finish with a “spiller”—in this case livingstone daisy ‘Mezoo Trailing Red’—that cascades over the edge.

 Trees add vertical interest to container gardens; here evergreen podocarpus teams with vinca and petunias.
-Gail over-winters some trees, but says it’s often cheaper to pot a tree—even if it survives only one season—than to fill a container with annuals.
+You can over-winter some trees, but often it's cheaper to pot a tree—even if it survives only one season—than to fill a container with annuals.

 Moss rose and corkscrew grass make for a whimsical updo.